tster/cid-docs-pages/cidNFTs.md

 Users can remove pointers to subprotocolNFTs from their cidNFTs by calling the `remove` function on `CidNFT.sol` with the same inputs.

-## Registering and Retrieving cidNFTs
+## Registering cidNFTs

 Users register a cidNFT as their canonical on-chain identity with the `register` method on `AddressRegistry.sol`, providing only the cidNFT's tokenId.
 To remove a registration, users can call the `remove` method.

-Note that a wallet can only have one CidNFT registered to its address at any given time.
+Note that a wallet can only have one cidNFT registered to its address at any given time.
+Calling the `register` method from a wallet address that has already registered a cidNFT will overwrite its existing registration.

+## Retrieving cidNFTs

 The `getCid` method on `AddressRegistry.sol` retrieves the tokenId of the cidNFT registered to a specified address.
 If no cidNFT is registered to an address, this method returns `0`.